-More than 440 skilled technical, service, supervisory and management staff members work in the eight units that comprise the division: Auxiliary Services, Budgeting, Environment Health, Safety & Risk Management, Facilities, Financial Services, Human Resources, Office of the Vice President for Finance and Support Services (VPFSS), and Treasurer.
+More than 500 skilled technical, service, supervisory, and management staff members work in the 9 units that comprise the Finance and Support Services Division:

 Auxiliary Services manages the various business operations of the university which include the Bookstore, University Print Shop, Duplicating Services, Mail Services, ID Services, and transportation services.
 Auxiliary Services also manages the contracts for the outsourced food service operation, copy service, the TexTram shuttle bus system, and snack and beverage vending.
 The University Bookstore serves students by making available books and supplies required for course work.
 The University Print Shop and Duplicating Services provide the university community with publications and print media.
 Mail Services distributes mail originating within the university, as well as external mail addressed to Texas State.
 As a service to the Texas State community, Mail Services can accommodate personal postal supply needs (stamps, packaging, faxes, etc.).
 ID Services issues and maintains the ID card.
 The ID card provides faculty, staff and student identification, as well as facility and meal access and eligibility.
 ID Services also provides meal plan information and issues meal tickets to Texas State departments for special events.